dariofad/dot-emacs/readme.md

 + **Updates**?
 I plan to update this public version of the configuration files from time to time.
 There are many packages that I would like to use in the future (Magit just to mention one), but there is no reason to rush and install them now.
-I set the rule that every new feature should improve my workflow.

 + Some **keybindings** seem unnatural.
 That's because I use a split [Ergodox EZ](https://ergodox-ez.com/) with a custom layout.